Category Archives: 1-2026 Prep

 Grade: Moderate

-Departure time: 10.15 a.m. from Trefriw Village Hall (LL27 0JH, SH781631)
+Departure time: 10.15 a.m. from Trefriw Village Hall (LL27 0JH, SH781631) Please arrive 20 minutes before your walk departs.

 Refreshments will be available in the Hall both before and after your walk.
 (See ‘our cafe’.)
 Please stay and socialise!